 - Configure secure access between the Looker application and your database.
-Looker documentation provides several recommendations on how to do this, including whitelisting Looker IPs, SSL Encryption, and connecting to databases via SSH tunnel.
+Looker documentation provides several recommendations, including whitelisting Looker IPs, encrypting SSL transmissions, and connecting to databases via SSH tunnel.

-- Set up the most locked-down database account permissions for Looker that will still allow the application for perform all needed functions.
-Check our documentation for your database setup for needed privileges.
+- Set up the most locked-down database account permissions for Looker that will still allow the application to perform all needed functions.
+Check out the Database Configuration Instructions documentation page for database-specific setup requirements.

 - Never post API credentials publicly.
-API credentials should be stored as environmental variables when possible, and never shared over email or chat support.
+API credentials should be stored as environmental variables when possible, and should never be shared over email or chat support.

 - Regularly audit any public access links your users create, and restrict the permission to create them as necessary.
-The following i__looker Explore lists all public Looks and their creators on your Looker instance:
+The following i__looker Explore lists all public Looks and their creators on your Looker instance.
+Replace

-- Set up the most restrictive user permissions and content access that still allow people to carry out their work, paying special attention to who has admin privileges.
-For a more thorough explanation of these features, please check out our article Secure your Spaces!
+- Set up the most restrictive user permissions and content access that still allow users to carry out their work, paying special attention to who has admin privileges.
+For a more thorough explanation of these features, please check out our Help Center article Secure your Spaces!
 A Content Access Walk-through.
 Note: As of Looker version 6.20, "Spaces" are called folders.

-- Use model sets for applying data set security within the Looker model.
-Uses will be unable to see any content outside their assigned model set.
+- Use model sets to apply data set security within the Looker model.
+Users will be unable to see any content outside their assigned model set.

 - Avoid assigning users to roles individually whenever possible.
-Users given individual roles and roles based on group membership, will inherit all roles from both the individual and group assignments.
+Users who are given both individual roles and roles based on group membership inherit all roles from both the individual and the group assignments.
 This can result in users accumulating permissions beyond what they should have.
-The best practice is to assign roles based on group membership whenever possible.
+The best practice is to assign roles based only on group membership whenever possible.

-- Most users should be Viewers of the Shared space (except in closed system setups).
-This ensures users will be able to see content in the Shared spaces and any subspaces to which they have access.
-Providing users with Manage Access and Edit permissions on the Shared space means they will retain those rights within any and all subspaces as well.
+- Most users should be Viewers of the Shared folder (except in closed system setups).
+This ensures that users will be able to see content in the Shared folders and any subfolders to which they have access.
+Providing users with Manage Access and Edit permissions on the Shared folder means that they will retain those rights within any and all subfolders as well.
 It can be helpful to make changes lower in the tree first, and THEN revoke access higher up.
 This is discussed in greater detail below.

 - Completely Open: There are no limits to who can see and edit items within the system.
 The All Users group should be assigned to Manage Access, Edit within the root folder (called Shared).
 More information about enabling a completely open access system can be found on the Configuring a Completely Open System documentation page.

-- Open With Content Restrictions: Content needs to be locked down in some way, either so only certain people can edit certain content, or so certain content is entirely invisible to particular people.
-When possible, plan for a flatter hierarchy, as this will be easier to manage than deeply nested folders.
+- Open with Content Restrictions: Content needs to be locked down in some way, either so only certain people can edit certain content, or so certain content is entirely invisible to particular people.
+When possible, plan for a flatter hierarchy, as this is easier to manage than deeply nested folders.
 For more details on setting up an open system with content restrictions, please check out the Configuring an Open System with Restrictions documentation page.